libbyrobertson/Keyboard_CS_Project/README.md

 I am still trying to get more Midi notes in the midi library.

 # Source Code
--Download Keyboard_CS_Project.ino
+ - Download Keyboard_CS_Project.ino
--Download ardumidi.cpp
+ - Download ardumidi.cpp
--Download ardumidi.h
+ - Download ardumidi.h
--Upload the code to the board
+ - Upload the code to the board
--Download hairless Serial to Midi Serial bridge for your platform -If using a PC will need to download loopMidi as well and create a specific port -Using whatever music program you have connect it to the Midi port through input -Run all programs
+ - Download hairless Serial to Midi Serial bridge for your platform
+ - If using a PC will need to download loopMidi as well and create a specific port
+ - Using whatever music program you have connect it to the Midi port through input
+ - Run all programs
--Turn on Serial to Midi bridge on the hairless converter
+ - Turn on Serial to Midi bridge on the hairless converter

 #Hardware
 To use this project one needs the specific hacked chidlren's keyboard connected to an Arduino uno associated with this project.
 The arduino must be attached to a computer via USB cable.